ibm-cloud-docs/vpc/hpvs-logging.md

 You can also configure logging with a generic [syslog backend](https://datatracker.ietf.org/doc/html/rfc5424) such as an [rsyslog](https://www.rsyslog.com/) server or a [Logstash](https://www.elastic.co/logstash/) server.
 The {{site.data.keyword.hpvs}} for VPC instance uses TLS with [mutual authentication](https://en.wikipedia.org/wiki/Mutual_authentication) to connect to the logging backend.
 Find the following pieces of information to configure logging:

 - Syslog hostname
-- [optional] port and it defaults to 514
+- [Optional] port and it defaults to 514
 - Certificate Authority (CA) - the certificate used to verify the certificate chain both for client and server authentication.
 Note that the same CA has to be used for both the client and server certificates.
 - Client certificate - used to prove the client to the server, signed by the CA
 - Client key - private key used by the virtual server instance to establish trust